How to Get Free Baby Stuff for Expectant Moms or Low-Income Families

 For families struggling to make ends meet, buying new baby items isn’t a practical option.
 Thankfully there are resources that can help with the expenses of a new baby.

 1. Feeding America

-Feeding America’s network of 200 food banks and meal programs around the U.S. distribute 4.3 billion meals each year.
-Local food banks offer mobile pantries, markets and help in applying for WIC and other aid programs.
+Feeding America’s network of 200 food banks and meal programs around the U.S. that distribute 4.3 billion meals each year.
+Local food banks offer mobile pantries, markets, and help in applying for WIC and other aid programs.

 View this post on Instagram